Keeping an eye on the money we don’t have. Parliament’s oversight role on public debt

 Always be prepared for the next crisis.
 It seems that public debt spiraling out of control is on track to becoming the next global crisis.

 But it is not all doom and gloom.
 There are ways to conduct public debt management in a responsible and accountable way.
 While public debt has traditionally been managed by the Ministry of Finance and executive agencies, there is increasing recognition of the unique roles for parliament in the governance of public debt.
-The role of parliaments is to ask questions, to scrutinize, to provide quality assurance of the process, and to ask what the priorities are.
 Parliaments are increasingly taking on this challenge, as we have seen in – for instance – Kenya, Zambia, Georgia, the Maldives, and the Caribbean.

-In its submission to the UK House of Common’s International Development Committee’s inquiry, Westminster Foundation for Democracy (WFD) suggested that the UK’s international development policies can be strengthened by including a public debt accountability lens through an enhanced role for parliaments in oversight of public debt.
-There are six incentives as to why national parliaments in partner countries can play a more active legislative and oversight role with regards to public debt:
+UK’s international development policies can be strengthened by including a public debt accountability lens through an enhanced role for parliaments in oversight of public debt.
+There are six incentives as to why

 These six arguments for parliamentary involvement in public debt management should incentivise the UK and others making parliamentary oversight on public debt management one of the criteria for their debt relief schemes.
 Strengthening the governance and domestic accountability in debt relief schemes will contribute to prudent debt management and more sustainable economies.